Universal 2-Local Symmetry-Preserving Quantum Neural Networks for Fermionic Systems

+This theoretical advantage translates directly into the numerical superiority shown in Figure~\ref{fig:UCC}.
+The BS ansatz (blue diamonds) consistently maintains energy errors below $1 \times 10^{-10}$ Hartree across all bond lengths, including the strongly correlated regions where the truncated UCCSD falters (errors $\sim 10^{-3}$ Hartree).
+This confirms that subspace universality, rather than the explicit inclusion of high-order physical operators, is the decisive factor for accuracy in quantum simulation.

-In Figure~\ref{fig:apxUCC}, we further examine the impact of the number of parameters, which is treated as a hyperparameter in the main text.
-Both the HEA and GR ansätze exhibit a consistent trend, indicating that they have reached the maximum expressibility of the ansatz but remain unable to approximate the ground state with sufficient accuracy.
-We exclude the UCCSD ansatz from this comparison, as the ansatz is fixed for a given Hamiltonian.
-Instead, we provide the number of parameters and the total number of gates for both the UCCSD and BS ansätze in Table~\ref{tab:mole-stat}.
+In Figure~\ref{fig:apxUCC}, we further examine the impact of the number of parameters.
+Both the HEA and GR ansatz exhibit a consistent trend, indicating that they have reached the maximum expressibility of the ansatz but remain unable to approximate the ground state with sufficient accuracy.
 Notably, our findings reveal that the number of parameters required to reach overparameterization for molecular electronic structures is significantly smaller than expected, diverging from the anticipated $d_k^2$.
 For an error margin close to chemical accuracy, fewer than $2 \times d_k$ parameters are sufficient.
 This observation is particularly impactful, as it suggests that solving a VQE for Fermionic system simulation may require a number of parameters that scales linearly with $d_k$, offering valuable insights into the potential advantages of the VQE algorithm on intermediate-scale quantum processors.